- Docs Home

 When an expression in a query is equivalent to a generated column with an index, TiDB replaces the expression with the corresponding generated column, so that the optimizer can take that index into account during execution plan construction.

-For example, the following example creates a generated column for the expression a+1
+For example, the following example creates a generated column for the expression a+1 and adds an index:

 create table t(a int);